 Not all of your links have to be PageRank powerhouses imbedded inside unique content.
 You can get fistfuls of followed links with ease by submitting information about you, your business, your site, or a piece of content.
-In this chapter I’ll show you my black book of followed link sources and reveal a few tips on how to increase the odds that your links stick over the long haul.
+This guide covers our black book of followed link sources and reveals a few tips on how to increase the odds that your links stick over the long haul.

 Blog aggregators organize the best blog content from the web.
 But what makes them more powerful than most web directories is the fact that they also pull content from your RSS feed, which links back to your content.

 You usually have to jump through a hoop or two to get your site accepted.
-Let’s take the popular AllTop as an example.
+AllTop is a popular example an example.

 1-800 Number Listing Sites

-I bet you didn’t know that you can get links just by having a 1-800 number.
+Most people don’t know that they can get links just by having a 1-800 number.